carinatze/Workout-Manager/README.md

 print out that the given level was invalid, if it was not beginner, intermediate, nor advanced.
 A catch clause was added to the method: testWriterGeneralWorkoutCollection in the test class for Json writer because it called on the setWorkoutLevel method, and tests the case where no exception was expected to be thrown.

+## Phase 4 Task 3
+If I had more time to work on the project, I would refactor my code to reduce coupling and increase cohesion.
+I would increase cohesion in my WorkoutManagerGUI class and split the different responsibilities of each GUI aspect into different sub-classes.
+In addition, I would try to decrease the amount of coupling between the classes by aiming to reduce the dependency among the classes.
+Another design choice I would implement if I had more time would be to implement Java's Observer, so that the user would be notified every time a new workout was added to their collection.